deadlysyn/retriever/README.md

 # Usage

-Configure using a YAML or environment thanks to viper.
+Configure using YAML or environment thanks to viper.
 Some examples...

 Parameter Store with many secrets under one prefix: